tharunvikram24-gif/darkstore-profitability-tracker/README.md

 # Dark Store Profitability Collapse Tracker

-A SQL-based analytics system that reconstructs the exact failure pattern behind Dunzo's collapse — and shows what could have caught it 18 months earlier.
+A SQL-based analytics system that reconstructs the exact failure pattern behind Dunzo's collapse, and shows what could have caught it 18 months earlier.

 ---